 I promise, ground covers will make your gardening life easier – but only if you do it right.
 Here are some important things to remember before you start replacing your boring old mulch with fabulous new ground covers.

-- Space your plants properly.
 It is worth doing a little research before choosing a ground cover, to ensure you are spacing for optimum coverage.
 Many nurseries will provide a suggested spacing table.
 Reading about the plant will also give you an idea of ultimate spread.
 Woody plants should not be spaced too close, as they will resent future crowding – plant according to their mature width.
-For perennials and spreaders, spacing can be adjusted to suit your patience level.
+For perennials and spreaders, adjust the spacing to suit your patience level.

 Middle – Iris cristata forms a mat and is perfectly suited as a spreading blanket beneath ericaceous plants such as azaleas and rhododendrons.
 Image by Ryan Somma by CC 2.0.